-- low distortion – locally limited energy input to workpieces leads to low thermal and mechanical loads
+- Low distortion – locally limited energy input on workpieces leads to low thermal and mechanical loads

-- contactless – comfortably long working distances (up to approx. 1 m) offer considerable flexibility even when using industrial robots
+- Contactless – long working distances (up to approx. 1 m) offer considerable flexibility even when using industrial robots

-- short process times – high weld speeds and real-time monitoring increase productivity
+- Short process times – high scan speed and real-time monitoring increase productivity

-These characteristics, coupled with high quality and extensive workpiece-geometry design freedom, have elevated scanner laser welding to a broadly-utilized joining process in modern industrial production.
-And it enables welding of diverse recyclable materials (e.g. plastics, metals and glass) in various thicknesses.
+These characteristics, coupled with high quality and extensive workpiece-geometry design freedom, have elevated scanner-based laser welding to a broadly-utilized joining process in modern industrial production.
+In addition, laser welding enables welding of diverse recyclable materials (e.g. plastics, metals and glass) in various thicknesses.

 Quasi-simultaneous Welding of Plastics or Glass